Lawmakers hear public testimony on Medicaid expansion bills

-Montana lawmakers heard public testimony Saturday on two bills with different visions for continuing the state's Medicaid expansion program that insures nearly one out of every 10 residents, and which will expire this summer unless the Legislature acts.
+Montana lawmakers heard public testimony during an all-day hearing Saturday on two bills with different visions for continuing the state's Medicaid expansion program that insures nearly one out of every 10 residents, while several Republican lawmakers opposed both bills.

-The House Human Services committee began with testimony on a bill by Democratic Rep. Mary Caferro that seeks to make permanent the program much as it has been since it began in 2016, including charging premiums.
-The health insurance program serves about 96,000 low-income Montana residents.
+A bill by Democratic Rep. Mary Caferro seeks to make permanent the program much as it has been since it began in 2016, including charging premiums.
+The health insurance program serves about 96,000 low-income Montana residents and will end in June if lawmakers do not reach an agreement.

-Her bill would increase funding for the state's voluntary workforce training program that officials say has been so successful in getting people ready to work or improving their job skills that other states are considering it because work requirements have been challenged, and in some cases overturned, in court.
+Her bill would increase funding for the state's voluntary workforce training program that officials say has been so successful that other states are considering emulating it.

-Supporters told lawmakers the current program has saved lives and money with early detection of illnesses and management of chronic diseases.
+Individuals, medical providers, health insurance companies, tribes and advocates for veterans and the homeless traveled from all over the state to tell the House Health and Human Services Committee that Montana's Medicaid expansion program has saved lives and money with early detection of illnesses and management of chronic diseases or helped address mental illnesses or addictions, allowing people to return to work.

 Sign Up and Save